 NRL Parks are strong partners to address the Green Deal challenges at a local level, working on the implementation issues of Biodiversity Strategy 2030, 2030 Climate Target Plan, Farm to Fork Strategy and CAP and Forestry Strategy, as well as policies associated with health, sustainable tourism, culture and environmental education.
 However, these park remain an undervalued resource, to create Living Landscapes, that are Good for Nature and good for People.

-A new Policy Paper, launched by EUROPARC in October 2020, highlights the importance of Nature Regional Landscape Parks.
+The Policy Paper launched by EUROPARC in October 2020 during our webinar for the EU Week of Regions and Cities, highlights the importance of Nature Regional Landscape Parks.
 The paper shows that it pays off to strengthen their position because they can help ensure a better implementation of far-sighted approaches for a sustainable rural Europe.

 This paper collates NRL Parks experience from across Europe, and indicates the policy framework that they implement.
 It shows the potential locked in these parks to deliver more.